gernest/nutz/README.md

         // and in case of buckets it returns a error if they dont exist.

         // For a nested bucket list, and missing bucket in the list,
-        // or missarrangement result in an error.
+        // or bad arrangement result in an error.

         // initialize a new object
         s:=NewStorage("my_db.db",0600,nil)